SydPRetzel/ChallengeAccepted/README.md

 ![Landing page bottom](https://github.com/SydPRetzel/ChallengeAccepted/blob/master/LandingBottom.png)

-The app presents the user with an initial challenge announcement on the landing page and button click if they choose to accept.
+The app presents the user with an initial challenge announcement on the landing page and button to click if they choose to accept.
 Thereafter, the app presents a motivational quote, a fitness challenge and a spirit bar to track progress.
 Clicking the Begin Fitness Challenge button will present the user with the day's fitness challenge.

 ![Fitness page](https://github.com/SydPRetzel/ChallengeAccepted/blob/master/Fitness.png)
 *Daily Fitness Challenge*

-The clicking the Daily Checkin button will present the user with a form where they can input their resting heart rate,  their body mass index and their mood level.
+Clicking the Daily Checkin button will present the user with a form where they can input their resting heart rate,  their body mass index and their mood level.
 The user can also input a blog entry for the day.

 ![Checkin page](https://github.com/SydPRetzel/ChallengeAccepted/blob/master/Checkin.png)
 *Daily Checkin*